-The state’s 10-year Economic Development Strategy calls offshore wind a prime opportunity for growing Maine’s economy and encourages a balanced agenda that maximizes economic benefits for Maine people while creating a culture of innovation that gives Maine a leadership position in an industry expected to generate $1 trillion in global investment by 2040.
+Maine’s 10-year Economic Strategy identifies offshore wind as a critical opportunity to grow the state’s economy, and encourages the state to set forth a balanced agenda that maximizes economic benefits for Maine people while creating a culture of innovation that creates a foundation for future leadership in this growing industry.